Share

 The agency uses the example of a pint bottle of xylene in its HAZWOPER guidance for general business.

-An emergency spill requiring compliance with HAZWOPER, the use of specified kits, as well as containment and cleanup procedures by trained teams, involves the “uncontrolled release of a hazardous substance.”
+An emergency spill requiring compliance with HAZWOPER and necessitating the use of specified equipment, as well as containment and cleanup procedures by trained teams, involves the uncontrolled release of a hazardous substance.

-Like the name implies, universal kits can handle a range of cleanups—whether oil- or water-based.
+Like the name implies, universal kits carry equipment that's useful in a wide range of cleanups.

 If your plant relies on large batteries to run any equipment, you will want to have battery acid spill kits to manage dangerous corrosive acid leaks or spills.